 The CL is idyllically located on one of the highest inhabited plateaus in the UK.
 The adjacent 580 acre Common is a Site of Special Scientific Interest, part managed by the National Trust, where the long parallel ditches and mounds of a former Iron Age fort can be found.

-There are some lovely walks and cycle rides in beautiful countryside virtually on our own doorstep, with views across the five valleys, and on a clear day the River Severn can be seen winding its way across the landscape.
+There are some lovely walks and cycle rides in beautiful countryside virtually on our own doorstep.
+Canal walks and cycle and walkways along the route of the old 'Dudbridge Donkey Steam Train' are sadly no more.
+Spectacular views across the five valleys, and on a clear day the River Severn can be seen winding its way across the landscape.

 My wife Sue makes many different varieties of marmalade, jam and chutney which she sells at local Farmers Markets and they are also available on our farm.
-She has also just started baking the most delicious gluten free cakes, biscuits, muffins and savouries.
+She bakes the most delicious gluten free cakes, biscuits, muffins and savouries.
 These are a must try if you have a gluten intolerance and Sue sells out every single week.

 Currently our farm has no alpacas and we have horses on livery at different times and you may be lucky to see a young foal this year as well.

 There are many things to do around Minchinghampton from visiting a Roman Villa at Chedworth or lovely old villages such as Bibury.
 With pubs, restaurant, golf course and horse riding on your doorstep you are quite literally spoilt for choice.

 For those of you with an interest in Horses then we are five minutes from Gatcombe Park Horse trials and an easy 15 to 20 minutes drive from Badminton.